Skip to content

 After obtaining the percentage, fleet managers can analyze current practices to identify inefficiency and institute meaningful changes.

-Managing fleet utilization is centered on data collection.
-The more data companies record, the more accurately and swiftly they can address outstanding issues.
 For more about improving your fleet utilization, check out our Ultimate Guide to Maximizing Fleet Utilization here.

 How Do You Calculate Fleet Utilization?